Simplify Life.

 4. We do not own a iron and an ironing board, who has time just hang your stuff nicely.

 5. We have no T.V.
-We can stream anything from our laptop.
+We can stream anything from our laptop and in our free time we rather do things that enrich our lives.

 6. We don't own a braai as we prefer Indian food and hate smelling like smoke.

-7. We don't own any couches as my hubby is disabled and we normally visit around our dining room table.
+7. We don't own any couches as we visit around our dining room table.
 The few art pieces we have bring us joy and for the rest remember you cannot take anything to your grave.

 8. We believe that if you have not used something in 6 months it must go and if something new comes in something old must go.